doherty100/azuresandbox/terraform-azurerm-vnet-app/README.md

     * Review the data in the *Configurations* and *Compiled configurations* tabs as well.
 * Use bastion to establish an SSH connection to the Windows Server Jumpbox VM.
 For *username* be sure to use the UPN of the domain admin, which by default is *bootstrapadmin@mytestlab.local*.
   * Launch *Microsoft SQL Server Management Studio* (SSMS)
-    * Connect to the default instance of SQL Server installed on the Database Server Virtual Machine using the following default values:
+    * Connect to the default instance of SQL Server installed on the database server virtual machine using the following default values:
       * Server name: *mssqlwin1*
       * Authentication: *Windows Authentication* (this will default to *MYTESTLAB\bootstrapadmin*)
-      * Using SSMS create a new database named *testdb*.
+      * Create a new database named *testdb*.
-        * Verify that by default the data files were stored on the *M:* drive
+        * Verify the data files were stored on the *M:* drive
-        * Verify that by default the log file was stored on the *L:* drive
+        * Verify the log file were stored on the *L:* drive
   * Launch [Visual Studio Code](https://aka.ms/vscode) and install the [SQL Server (mssql)](https://marketplace.visualstudio.com/items?itemName=ms-mssql.mssql) extension.
-    * Connect to the default instance of SQL Server installed on the Database Server Virtual Machine using the following default values:
+    * Connect to the default instance of SQL Server installed on the database server virtual machine using the following default values:
       * Server name: *mssqlwin1*
       * Database name: *testdb*
       * Authentication type: *Integrated*